 But my life is not mundane, albeit looks quite boring from the point of view of the uninitiated.

 Get up, go to the bathroom, get dressed, drink some beverage... etc... sounds like everyone else's life, doesn't it?

-PS: It turns out the Luther said that “I cannot and will not recant anything, for to go against conscience is neither right nor safe.
+PS: It turns out that Luther said that "I cannot and will not recant anything, for to go against conscience is neither right nor safe.
 Here I stand, I can do no other, so help me God.
-Amen.” in April 1521.
+Amen." in April 1521.
 In German, of course.

 Of course if you are reserved, if you are unwilling to own what's moving you, then you will be unwilling to get a mentor... and you'll have a life of quiet desperation, like everyone else, in spite of your unique talent.

 1. you need to be able to see the bigger picture, for example.

 2. You need to see what's in front of you, not a picture of it in your mind.

 Without being able to see patterns and recognize them, without being able to observe them in reality, you won't know much about yourself, and you won't be able to see what your strengths are, what you enjoy, what excites you.